bconsolvo/bconsolvo/README.md

 - [Kaggle Contributions](#kaggle-contributions) - Here are a few of my Python notebooks I have published on Kaggle, including one detailing the hardware available on the platform.
 - [GitHub Activity](#github-activity) - A sample of my direct contributions to the GitHub open-source community.
 - [Podcasts](#podcasts) - Podcasts where I was a guest speaker.
-- [Work Experience](#work-experience) - My journey in work has been a transition from geophysics to AI.
+- [Work Experience](#work-experience) - My journey in work has mostly been focused around AI and geophysics.
 - [Education](#education) - Starting from a strong foundation of mathematics, I moved into teaching and then a [thesis-based](https://ir.lib.uwo.ca/etd/5199) geophysics degree.
 - [Contact](#contact) - How to reach me.